FinLegal/API-Documentation/README.md

 ## Getting Started

 Refer to our [walk-through guide for common API use cases](UseCasesWalkthrough_V2.md) to get started.
-[Concepts and data](concepts-and-data-v2.md) provides guidance on the data model exposed by the API.
+[Concepts and data](concepts-and-data-v2.md) provides guidance on the resources exposed by the API.

-(Deprecated) For an overview of the data model, used by API V1, [follow this guide](concepts-and-data-v1.md).
+(Deprecated) For an overview of the resources used by API V1, [follow this guide](concepts-and-data-v1.md).

-## [Rest] API Specification
+## Rest API Reference

+The REST API reference documentation describes the HTTP method, path, and parameters for every operation.
+It also displays example requests and responses for each operation.
+We use the Swagger framework to generate this documentation.

 - [V2 (Current)](https://api.uk.casefunnel.io/docs/index.html?urls.primaryName=CaseFunnel%20Case%20API%20V2)
 - [V1 (Deprecated)](https://api.uk.casefunnel.io/docs/index.html?urls.primaryName=CaseFunnel%20Case%20API%20V1)